-Throughout the year the Museum holds hundreds of events after-hours, anywhere from corporate meetings to weddings and proms.
-Events interns will assist with the set-up and break-down of events, guide guests to the designated event area, and assist event staff to ensure that the event is run smoothly.
+Throughout the year, the Museum holds hundreds of after-hours events — from corporate meetings to weddings and proms.
+Events interns will assist with the setup and breakdown of events, guide guests to the designated event area, and assist event staff to ensure that each event runs smoothly.
 This internship takes place mainly after hours and on weekends.
-Events interns will gain experience working with a variety of events, including Museum events such as Social Science and Discovery Days.
+Events interns will gain experience working with a variety of events, including Museum events such as Social Science and Founders Circle.
 Prospective interns must be 21 years old or older to apply.

 Information Technology Internship

-IT interns will assist with various day-to-day operations as well as complex projects within the Museum.
-Interns should display proficiency in some of the following skills: Business Intelligence/SQL programming, Windows Active Directory administration or web development (PHP and CMS).
-Interns will possess basic knowledge of software and computer imaging, computer repair, Audio Visual issues, media and event setup, and IT support.
-The Museum has a highly complex IT environment and is seeking an intern who is passionate about our mission and has a technical aptitude ranging from desktop support to web development and business intelligence.
-IT interns will gain hands-on experience in a Museum setting working directly with staff under management of the Chief Operating Officer.
+IT interns will assist with various day-to-day operations as well as projects within the Museum.
+Interns should display proficiency in the following skills: Computer hardware experience (Memory, HDD, CPU, computer peripherals), ability to install and configure software, basic understanding of operating systems (Windows 7 and 10 and Mac OS).
+Job responsibilities of a Perot Museum IT intern include: providing computer technical support for end users, installing, upgrading, and configuring software, re-imaging computers with the proper OS and drivers, responding to computer issues daily via the ticketing systems, and assisting with maintain computer inventory.
+The Museum has a highly complex IT environment and is seeking an intern who is passionate about our mission.
+IT interns will gain hands-on experience in a Museum setting working directly with staff under management of the chief operating officer.

 Discovery Camp Internship

-Discovery Camp is comprised of weekly science themed sessions for students ages kindergarten through 6th grade.
-Discovery Camp interns will support lead instructors in delivering summer camp curriculum, serve as an assistant instructor in after-care classrooms, supervising and facilitating activities for up to 20 children, and assist in the general workload of the education department to ensure the success of Discovery Camp.
+Discovery Camp is a series of weekly science-themed sessions for students ranging from kindergarten through sixth grade.
+Discovery Camp interns will support lead instructors in delivering summer camp curricula; serve as assistant instructors in after-care classrooms, supervising and facilitating activities for up to 20 children; and assist in the general workload of the Education Department to ensure the success of Discovery Camp.

 Discovery Camp interns should be enrolled in an accredited university working towards a degree in teaching and/or a scientific discipline or mathematics.
 Basic knowledge and understanding of curriculum development is preferred.
-Discovery Camp intern's schedule will be Monday-Friday (times may vary) with a minimum commitment of 4 weeks between June 2018 and August 2018.
+Interns scheduled for Discovery Camp will be Monday-Friday (times may vary) with a minimum commitment of two weeks between June 2021-August 2021.
 Please state your availability in your cover letter.